Discover the world through travel & beyond!

 Follow That Food

 Follow That Food is especially fun for the preschooler set.
-From growing and harvesting play crops, shipping food along the Mississippi, to shopping at a make-believe mini grocery store — kids learn all about where their food comes from and how it gets to their dinner tables.
+From growing and harvesting play crops, to shipping food along the Mississippi and shopping at a make-believe mini grocery store — little kids learn all about where their food comes from and how it gets to their dinner tables.

 Dig Into Nature

-Dig Into Nature includes both indoor and outside play opportunities.
+Dig Into Nature includes both indoor and outdoor play opportunities.
 Children become veterinarians, nursing sick “animals” back to good health.
-Meanwhile, bigger kids enjoy exploring items from nature (like bugs!) up-close with special magnifying technology.
+Meanwhile, bigger kids enjoy exploring items from nature (like bugs!) up close with special magnifying technology.

 Exploring nature up-close at the Louisiana Children's Museum